yiisoft/form/docs/guide/en/field-methods.md

 - Input;
 - Error.

-Input here can be composite and can contain multiple elements.
+Input here can be composite and can contain multiple elements (parts).

 ### `label()`